 Day or night, the commutes of thousands and the streets of Chicago’s neighborhoods are made merry with the CTA Holiday Bus.
-Now a part of our holiday tradition since 2014, CTA employees have transformed this 60-foot bus into a winter wonderland as a way to say “thank you” to customers and bring added cheer during the holiday season.
+A part of our holiday tradition since 2014, this 60-foot bus has been transformed by CTA employees into a winter wonderland as a way to say “thank you” to customers and bring added cheer during the holiday season.

 Look (or listen) for the CTA Holiday Bus during afternoons on the dates and bus routes listed below:

 - December 3: #91 Austin/#92 Foster

 - December 4: #22 Clark